-Originally a small town hockey player from Canada, I am now completing a PhD in Philosophy in the School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh.
-Before joining Edinburgh, I spent time completing degrees in cognitive science and philosophy.
-I am interested mostly in topics related to the philosophy of mind and cognitive science, with side interests in philosophy of science and biology.
+Originally a small town hockey player, I am now completing a PhD in Philosophy in the School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh.
+Before joining Edinburgh, I spent time completing degrees in cognitive science and philosophy in my native Canada.
+I work on topics mostly in the philosophy of mind and cognitive science, with side interests in philosophy of science and computing.

 Philosophy of Cognitive Science, Psychology and Mind, Philosophy of Science, Music Cognition

 - 2017.
 “Extended Music Cognition.”
 Philosophical Psychology, 30(8), 1078-1103.